kellykellychenchen/SplitTheBill/README.md

 > - You can generate the first required action related to adding Xs to a Y by doing the following:
 >> 1. Run the program from ui/gui/MainGUI.java.
 >> 2. (optional) Click "Load billbook from file" if you wish to load an example billbook.
->> 3. Click "Open an event" to see what events are currently inside this billbook.
+>> 3. Click "Open an Event" to see what spendingEvents are currently inside this billbook.
 Close the current window to go back to the main menu.
->> 4. Click "Create a new event" and enter the name of a new event.
+>> 4. Click "Create a new Event" and enter the name of a new spendingEvent.
 Click "ADD", and you will be taken back to the main screen.
->> 5. Click "Open an event" to see that the event (X) you've just added is now in this billbook (Y).
+>> 5. Click "Open an Event" to see that the spendingEvent (X) you've just added is now in this billbook (Y).
 Close the current window to go back to the main menu.
->> 6. Repeat steps 4 & 5 as many times as you want to confirm that multiple events can be added to the billbook.
+>> 6. Repeat steps 4 & 5 as many times as you want to confirm that multiple spendingEvents can be added to the billbook.
  This should satisfy the requirement of being able to add multiple X's to Y.
->> 7. Click "Remove an event".
-If you loaded the example billbook initially, you see a button for "This is the event!!" and a button for "Empty Event".
-If you created new events in the previous steps, then you should see buttons for these events.
+>> 7. Click "Remove an Event".
+If you loaded the example billbook initially, you see a button for "This is the Event!!" and a button for "Empty Event".
+If you created new spendingEvents in the previous steps, then you should see buttons
+for these spendingEvents.
 Click on one of these buttons to remove it from the billbook.
->> 8. Back in the main screen, Click "Open an event" to see that the event (X) you've just removed is now no longer in this billbook (Y).
+>> 8. Back in the main screen, Click "Open an Event" to see that the spendingEvent (X) you've just removed is now no longer in this billbook (Y).
 This should satisfy the requirement of implementing the first related action.
 > - You can generate the second required action related to adding Xs to a Y by doing the following:
 >> 1. Follow steps 1-6 in the section above if you haven't already.
->> 2. Click "Remove an event".
+>> 2. Click "Remove an Event".
 At the bottom of this pop-up window, you should see a button for "RESET BILLBOOK".
-Click on this button to remove ALL events from the current billbook.
+Click on this button to remove ALL spendingEvents from the current billbook.
->> 3. Click "Open an event" to see that the billbook is now empty as you have cleared all events (X) from this billbook (Y).
+>> 3. Click "Open an Event" to see that the billbook is now empty as you have cleared all spendingEvents (X) from this billbook (Y).
 This should satisfy the requirement of implementing the second related action.
 > - You can locate my visual component by doing the following:
 >> 1. Run the program from ui/gui/MainGUI.java.
 >> 2. The visual component is the image located at the bottom portion of the main screen.